ltornyi/recipe-book-react-rag/ui/README.md

 5. local development

+Run the function app locally:

     cd api
-    npm run build
-    func host start
+    npm start

-in a separate terminal
+Start the frontend dev server in a new terminal:

     cd ui/recipe-book
     npm run dev

-in a separate terminal
+Start the Static Web App emulator in a new terminal:

     swa start http://localhost:5173/ --api-devserver-url http://localhost:7071